robinboncoeur/Projects/docs/blogs/Blog25.md

 <img src="/assets/images/blog25/01-2Glass.jpg" alt="Where" width="360" align="right"></a>

 I had taken some notes.
 Put them in Google Docs, which I can get to on my phone.
-Anywhere.
-My notes?
+I can do this from anywhere:

 ```
 To add: link for viewers to leave comments on Instagram or Messenger.